lrvick/hyve/README.md

 #### OAuth Token definitions  ####

-In order to functions of hyve that require OAuth authentication (like the friends/subcriptions stream) you must supply OAuth tokens for each involved service.
+In order to use functions of hyve that require OAuth authentication (like the friends/subcriptions stream) you must supply OAuth tokens for each involved service.
 Obtaining OAuth tokens is outside the scope of hyve.